-How the Apostles Died?
+Death of the Apostles

-We know of the original twelve apostles; the men who, during the three years of His ministry, walked with Jesus.
+We know of the original twelve disciples; the men who, during the three years of His ministry, walked with Jesus.
 In Scripture, we are given an introduction to the twelve when we are told how and when Jesus chose each man.

 It follows that throughout the Gospels, many events are given which offer us insight into the apostles and their interaction with Our Lord.